Courses Available Online, Virtually and Classroom

 Why is it so important to read and use the GC3 Guidance provided by NEBOSH and information provided by course providers?

-It may sound obvious but it is vital that candidates thoroughly read any guidance given to them concerning the practical so they fully understanding what is required in each step before they make a start.
+It may sound obvious but it is vital that candidates thoroughly read any guidance given to them concerning the practical so they fully understand what is required in each step before they make a start.

 The Marking Matrix in the GC3 Guidance, mentioned above, is really important as it will enable candidates to compare what they have written (observation sheets and management report) against descriptions of what the NEBOSH marker is looking for in order to award high marks.

 As an example, to award a maximum of 5 marks for the Introduction in the management report, the marker is looking for the Introduction to provide a “Clear and appropriate description of the chosen area and of the activities occurring in the area”.
-Clearly therefore an Introduction which does not contain any or little information about the chosen area that was inspected (it’s approximate size, its location etc) nor the activities that are carried out in the area, is not going to gain many marks.
+Clearly therefore an Introduction which does not contain any or little information about the chosen area that was inspected (its approximate size, its location etc) nor the activities that are carried out in the area, is not going to gain many marks.

 So what are some of the important things to remember when completing the Inspection and Management Report?